mazwat/mazwat.github.io/oop-lm.md

 This Kiwi is green
 ```
 ## Conclusion
 In this lecture we have now covered all the principles of OOP programming that we set to explore at the beginning.
-It's important th

 -   **Objects** - is an abstract data type.
 It can include multiple properties and methods and may even contain other objects.
 -   **Classes** - a class is a template definition of the method s and variables in a particular kind of object.